Falchizao/Falchizao/README.md

   <h3>About me</h3>

-Currently, I work in the Development department。 Trying to migrate to infra.
+Currently, I work in the Development department。 Trying to be a SRE.

 I am proactive and have good writing skills, making it easy for me to learn and adapt to a new work environment and team.
 I am eager to acquire new skills and further develop my previous experiences in the field。<br><br>